well people are probably buying less nowadays but it seems like AA is still a very popular clothing line and people are continuing to buy from them

-Huh, I always figured that clothing companies geared towards the younger generations wouldn’t feel the brunt of the recession…lolposted almost 5 years ago
+Huh, I always figured that clothing companies geared towards the younger generations wouldn’t feel the brunt of the recession…lolposted over 5 years ago

 I think a lot of businesses fail like a chain reaction from the bad economy.

 And I guess, in some places, they don’t sell as much as other stores.(not as widespreadly known!)

 But I’m glad they’re safe!posted over 5 years ago

 I’m really not surprised…because lately they’ve gotten expensive out the yin yang.posted over 5 years ago

 i know that to make money you’ve got to spend it and/or get investors, so i think it was more of a “we need more money, who will invest in us now during the recession?” also, a year ago there was only one AA here in Las Vegas. now there are 3, and one outlet (ONE store rarely ever seems to have customers in there everytime i stop by). if they are over-expanding in other places as well, i can understand why they had a moment (or will have) a moment of instability. just look at Starbucks.posted about 5 years ago

 Honestly, I like the look of some of their stuff, but I always end up finding a more affordable version elsewhere.posted almost 5 years ago

 The recession is hitting companies that don’t make smart investments.
 Most the people that shop at the cheap clothing retailers are probably taking a big hit, and losing their jobs, or having their time and pay cut back.
 That’s why AA is probably in trouble.posted almost 5 years ago

 omg i woulda died i love american apparel tht would have like seriously sucked im suprised though becuse they have stores everywhere i just dont get itposted almost 5 years ago